DotBots/DotBot-AI/README.md

 - Adjusts **motor speed and direction** accordingly.

 ## DotBot Setup
-Here are two images showing how the **Nicla Vision** is mounted on the DotBot and a diagram showing the pins to be connected:
+Here are two images showing how the **Nicla Vision** is mounted on the DotBot.

 <img src="Images/nicla_on_dotbot_1.jpeg" alt="Nicla Vision on DotBot - Front View" width="400"/>
 <img src="Images/nicla_on_dotbot_2.jpeg" alt="Nicla Vision on DotBot - Back View" width="400"/>

+## DotBot Connections
+Here is a diagram showing the pins to be connected between the arduino Nicla Vision and the DotBot:

 <img src="Images/nicla_on_dotbot_connections.jpg" alt="Connections Diagram" width="800"/>

 ## Installation & Setup